Techshailesh/Python/Basics/functions_Default and Keyword Arguments.md

 ![Snip20230219_4](https://user-images.githubusercontent.com/93876736/219965367-bd5b337f-d154-4fa4-b1b5-b8c77729e90f.png)

 ***********************************************************************************************************************************************
+Function parameters are of two types:

+1.Mandatory Parameters
+2.Optional Parameters

+If we want to make a function parameter optional, you must set a default value for the parameter, and it becomes optional.
+If we do not set a default value, the parameter remains mandatory.

-However we have this flexibility to define three arguments and just pass 1 or two values .
+We have this flexibility to define three arguments and just pass 1 or two values.

 I have changed the menu() function by changing the third parameter to have a default value ie Desert="Sweet".